TeachBooks/mirror_mude_book/book/time_series/arma.md

 Y_t = \epsilon_t+\sum_{i=1}^q\theta_i\epsilon_{t-1}
 $$

-The parameters of these stochastic processes should be estimated.
+The parameters of these stochastic processes should be estimated using the least squares method.